 - Hagerty.
-You can buy specialized and classic vehicle insurance with Hagerty, including retired commercial vehicles like school buses.
+Buy specialized and classic vehicle insurance with Hagerty, including retired commercial vehicles like school buses.
 This company works for buses over 25 years old if you haven’t renovated yet.

 - Major insurance companies.
 Some people have insured their buses through State Farm, Progressive or other traditional insurance companies, but the acceptance varies.
 Talk with an agent at your preferred company to see if your bus qualifies.

-Typically no, because most states require you to meet specific guidelines before you can title your bus as an RV.
+Typically most states require you to meet specific guidelines before you can title your bus as an RV.
 You’ll need the motorhome title to qualify for RV insurance.

-However, some skoolie owners find loopholes that don’t require inspections or photos of their conversion, which helps them title and insure as an RV quickly.
-Yet state laws are meant to make sure of your bus’s safety before you drive and live in it.
+However, some skoolie owners find loopholes that don’t require conversion inspections or photos, which helps them quickly title and insure as an RV.
+Yet state laws are meant to ensure your bus’s safety before you drive and live in it.
 Consider getting a safety inspection even if you can get your RV title and insurance before renovating.

 Compare bus conversion insurance policies